 |Damage||Stolen passwords and banking information, identity theft, the victim's computer added to a botnet.|

-PlugX, FireBird and Koadic are a few examples of other remote access trojans.
-This malicious software can have various heinous abilities/features, which enable a wide range of misuse.
-Regardless of how RATs operate, they have but one purpose - to generate revenue for the cyber criminals behind them.
-This is true for all types of malware.
-Therefore, it is necessary to remove malicious programs immediately upon detection.
+PlugX, FireBird and Koadic are some examples of other remote access Trojans.
+This malicious software can have various dangerous capabilities/features, which enable a wide range of misuse.
+Regardless of how unwanted RATs operate, they have just one purpose: to generate revenue for the cyber criminals behind them.
+This is the case for all malware.
+Therefore, remove these malicious programs immediately upon detection.

 How did BlackNET infiltrate my computer?

-It is recommended not to open suspicious and/or irrelevant emails, especially ones received from unknown/suspect senders.
-Any attachments or links found in dubious mail - must not be opened, as it can result in a high-risk infection.
-It is advised to research software and only use official/verified download channels, as opposed to various Peer-to-Peer sharing networks and other third party downloaders.
-It is just as important to activate and update products with tools/functions provided by genuine developers.
-Since illegal activation tools ("cracks") and third party updaters are often used to proliferate malware.
-To protect device integrity and by extension - user safety, it is imperative to have a reputable anti-virus/anti-spyware suite installed.
-This software must be kept up-to-date, used to perform regular system scans and to remove detected/potential threats.
-If you believe that your computer is already infected, we recommend running a scan with Spyhunter for Windows to automatically eliminate infiltrated malware.
+You are advised against opening suspicious or irrelevant emails, especially those received from unknown/suspect senders.
+Do not open any attachments or links found in dubious mail, as this can result in high-risk infection.
+Research all software and use only official/verified download channels, as opposed to Peer-to-Peer sharing networks and other third party downloaders.
+Activate and update products with tools/functions provided by genuine developers, since illegal activation tools ("cracks") and third party updaters are often used to proliferate malware.
+To protect device integrity and user safety, it is imperative to have a reputable anti-virus/anti-spyware suite installed.
+This software must be kept up to date, used to perform regular system scans and to remove detected/potential threats.
+If you believe that your computer is already infected, we recommend running a scan with Combo Cleaner Antivirus for Windows to automatically eliminate infiltrated malware.

 Screenshot of the website promoting BlackNET RAT as Corona Antivirus:

 Screenshot of the download page of BlackNET RAT:

 Screenshot of the administration log-in of BlackNET RAT: